Vector graphics

 I was impressed by a pastel artist's presentation.

-So I emulated such hues, layering gradients, both radial and linear.
+So I emulated such hues, layering gradients.
+These are both radial and linear.
 The first, radial, gradient was greyscale.
 For the later, linear gradients, I used colour models.
 I applied a red, green, and blue (RGB) gradient vertically.
-Then I added a cyan, magenta, yellow and black (CMYK) gradient horizontally.
+Then I added a horizontal gradient.
+That's cyan, magenta, yellow and black (CMYK).